DealoKG/Python-Challenge/README.md

 ## Accessing Results

 Once the scripts are executed, the results will be exported to the specified CSV files in the respective `analysis` folders.
+These files will show a charted view of the results to review.
 You can access these files using the provided local paths.